+- 8.1. diffie-hellman-group1-sha1

+- 6.6.
+Public Key Algorithms

+- ssh-dss

-- 8.1. diffie-hellman-group1-sha1.
-Disabled by default, can be enabled with the preferred_algorithms or modify_algorithms options. - RFC 4254, The Secure Shell (SSH) Connection Protocol.
+They are disabled by default as they now are regarded insecure, but they can be enabled with the preferred_algorithms or modify_algorithms options.
+See Example 8 (diffie-hellman-group1-sha1) and Example 9 (ssh-dss) in Configuring algorithms in SSH for descriptions.

+• RFC 4254, The Secure Shell (SSH) Connection Protocol.